-Since ‘peel facial’ is a term that is used to describe a wide variety of facials across the spa and cosmetology industries, we understand that choosing a peel facial can be difficult.

-This page explains what spa goers can typically expect from each of the available peel types.
+Since ‘peel facial’ is a term used to describe a wide variety of facials across the spa and cosmetology industries, we understand that choosing a peel facial can be difficult.
+So, this guide explains what spa-goers can typically expect from each of the available peel types.

-However, you should always check the website for your chosen venue to determine the exact procedures - and aftercare - involved in your selected facial.
+However, you should always check with our experts or the website for your chosen venue to determine the exact procedures - and aftercare - involved in your selected facial.

-After your skin has been cleansed and analysed by your therapist, a chemical solution - often containing an alpha hydroxy acid (AHA) such as glycolic acid - is expertly applied to the skin and left to do its work for up to 10 minutes.
-This solution will quickly burn off the surface layer of your skin (the ‘epidermis’) to encourage increased collagen production in the deepest layer (the ‘dermis’) and rapid skin regeneration for a dewy, glowing complexion.
+After your skin has been cleansed and analysed by your therapist, a chemical solution - often containing an alpha hydroxy acid (AHA), such as glycolic acid - is expertly applied to the skin and left to do its work for up to 10 minutes.
+This solution will quickly remove the surface layer of your skin (the ‘epidermis’) to encourage increased collagen production in the deepest layer (the ‘dermis’) and rapid skin regeneration for a dewy, glowing complexion.
 While some discomfort in the form of minor ‘tingling’ can be expected, this process is far less painful than it may sound, which is why chemical peels seldom include the use of anaesthetics.

 The therapist will check your skin at regular intervals throughout the treatment to ensure it is not reacting adversely to the applied chemical.

-A whole host of next generation, medical grade chemical peel solutions designed to ensure minimal discomfort and recovery time for treated skin have flooded the beauty industry.
+A whole host of next generation, medical-grade chemical peel solutions designed to ensure minimal discomfort and recovery time for treated skin have flooded the beauty industry.
 While the harshest peels could leave your face sore and scaly for up to two weeks afterwards, newer chemical peels will simply leave your skin mildly pink for a day or two, as though you’ve caught the sun.
 Nowadays, most people who undergo a chemical peel can return to work as quickly as an hour after their treatment if they wish.

-Chemical peel facials can differ greatly between spa venues and each treatment has its own unique aftercare requirements - always follow the advice given to you by your therapist.
+Chemical peel facials can differ greatly between spa venues, and each treatment has its own unique aftercare requirements - always follow the advice given to you by your therapist.

 Depending on the type of laser used by your selected medical spa, laser peel facials - also known as ‘laser resurfacing’ - can be used to diminish shallow acne scars, even-out pigmentation, tighten and smooth skin, and remove fine lines.

-PLEASE NOTE: Chemical peels and laser facials are cosmetic procedures and are therefore administered by cosmetic surgeons and qualified staff employed at medical spas only.
-These treatments are not offered at the 350+ traditional spa venues represented by SpaSeekers - the information above is for reference purposes only.
+PLEASE NOTE: Chemical peels and laser facials are considered cosmetic procedures and are therefore administered by cosmetic surgeons and qualified staff employed at medical spas only.
+These treatments are not offered at the traditional spa venues represented by SpaSeekers - the information above is for reference purposes only.